Ecommerce has seen a surge of new businesses and customers over the past few years.

 - Focus on strengthening your website’s SEO.
 Optimize for ecommerce SEO, especially product page SEO, with an ecommerce content strategy.
 Be sure to include ecommerce link building in your approach.

 - Build a beautiful homepage.
 A website’s homepage is the online version of a storefront.
 Create a homepage inspired by these beautiful homepage design ideas.

 - Emphasize website security.
 Top ecommerce sites must be secure because they deal with customers’ sensitive personal information and financial data.
 Ensure that your ecommerce store has an SSL certificate and is PCI-compliant.

 - Provide multiple payment gateways.
 Top ecommerce sites cater to customers from different countries.
-Although most shoppers are comfortable using PayPal or credit cards, other customers may have different preferred payment methods.
+Although most shoppers are comfortable using PayPal or credit cards, other customers may prefer different payment methods.

 - Offer thorough product information.
 Customers can't see the products in an online store firsthand.
-For that reason, top ecommerce sites must give users comprehensive information about the merchandise on their listings and product pages.
+Therefore, top ecommerce sites must give users comprehensive information about the merchandise on their listings and product pages.
 The standard is detailed product descriptions and high-quality images.

 Ecommerce is growing and will continue to do so in the coming years.

 If you've found inspiration in our top ecommerce companies list and decided you want to start an online business of your own, all you need is a solid foundation.

 That's where managed WooCommerce from Nexcess comes in.

 It's easy to get started with WooCommerce.
 You can pick a theme, add your products, and start selling from your online store with a few clicks.